Pearl City High School (Illinois): Facilities

 Pearl City Community Unit School District #200 operates a single school facility serving students from Pre-Kindergarten through twelfth grade.
 The original building was constructed in 1912 and has undergone numerous renovations and expansions, maintaining its use as an educational institution to this day.
 An updated high school section, which includes the current gymnasium, was added in 1970.
 In 2003, a significant addition was made to accommodate both high school and middle school students.
 This complex also shares space with the Pearl City Park District, featuring three baseball diamonds and recreational fields for physical education, in addition to a football field.
 The design of the facility emphasizes flexibility, allowing for a variety of school-based and community-based activities.

 The school houses a modern library and a fine arts department that encompasses graphic arts, chorus, and band.
 Academic departments include agriculture, mathematics, science, English, industrial technology, foreign languages, and social sciences.
 The physical education department is equipped with two gymnasiums, locker rooms, and a weight room.

 Academics

 Based on the Illinois School Report Card for the 2023-24 school year, Pearl City had a graduation rate of 89%.
 Additionally, in 2024, Pearl City ranked as the #11,663th best school in the United States, 394th in Illinois, and 3rd in the Freeport metro area based on U.S. News & World Report.

 Graduation requirements

-To graduate, the school requires four years of Mathematics, four years of Physical Education, three years of Social Studies, three years of Science, three years of either either Music, Art, or Foreign Language, half a year in Health, half a year of Career Exploration & Workplace Skills, half a year of Consumer Education, and one year combined of Microsoft I & II.
+To graduate, the school requires four years of Mathematics, four years of Physical Education, three years of Social Studies, three years of Science, three years of either Music, Art, or Foreign Language, half a year in Health, half a year of Career Exploration & Workplace Skills, half a year of Consumer Education, and one year combined of Microsoft I & II.
 Additionally, the school requires a minimum of 20 community service hours per year along with a SAT completion.